Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Numerical method

 \subsection{Density of states calculation}

-Calculation of the band contribution to the electronic density of states proceeds separately from the super cell calculations, and is only performed once for a given input file (compared to the many repeated super-cell iterations for different magnetic field directions).
+In addition to extraction of dHvA frequencies and effective masses from calculated band energies, it is often useful to obtain the contribution of each band to the electronic density of states at the Fermi energy.
+To this end, we have implemented the well-known ``tetrahedron method'' for Brillouin zone integrations~\cite{lehmanntetra,blochltetra}.
+This calculation proceeds separately from the super-cell calculations, and is only performed once for a given input file (compared to the many repeated super-cell iterations for different magnetic field directions).
 To determine the density of states contribution, the following steps are executed:

 \begin{enumerate} \item The band energies within the reciprocal unit cell are interpolated very finely.
-No super cell is used. \item The $k$-space volume of the reciprocal unit cell and volume per interpolated $k$-point are calculated. \item The number of occupied points (those with $E_{\vec{k}} < E_{F}$) are counted, and the occupied volume $V_{F}$ calculated. \item The number of points within an iso-surface at $E_{+} = E_{F} + dE$, with typical $dE = 0.00001~E_{F}$, are counted, and the volume of such points $V_{+}$ calculated. \item The number of points within an iso-surface at $E_{-} = E_{F} - dE$ are counted, and the volume of such points $V_{-}$ calculated. \end{enumerate}
+No super cell is used. \item The finely-interpolated $k$-space grid defines a series of identical parallelepiped submesh cells that fill the reciprocal unit cell.
+Each submesh cell has one $k$-point from the grid at each corner, and is further divided into 6 equal volume tetrahedra~\cite{blochltetra}. \item The $k$-space volume of the reciprocal unit cell and volume per tetrahedron, $V_{T}$, are calculated. \item Within each tetrahedron, the band energies at the four vertices 1--4 are sorted so that $E_1 \leq E_2 \leq E_3 \leq E_4$. \item The contribution of each tetrahedron to the density of states is~\cite{blochltetra}: